RehamMobarak/weather-app-FWD/README.md

 # Weather-Journal App Project

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+- First, you must install dependensies (expressjs, cors, body-parser).
+- Require dependensies in server.js.
+- Start an instance of express.
+- Configure express to use cors.
+- Server setup (port, listen to port) from terminal.
+- To run the server In terminal write ' node server.js '
+- In browser write localhost:portnumber (replace port number with the port number you wrote in server.js)

-## Extras
+## Features
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+* A GET route that returns project's data to the myData object in server code
+* A POST route that adds incoming data to myData object.
+* A Promise -using then-that makes a POST request to add the API data, as well as data entered by the user, to the app.
+* Another Promise that updates the UI dynamically.
+* Error handling with try { } catch { }
+* Debugging using console.log().